Jerome War Relocation Center: Resistance to military enlistment and the loyalty questionnaire

 The so-called "loyalty questionnaire" met with resistance in Jerome (and elsewhere) largely because of the last two questions.
 They were poorly worded, and made insulting assumptions.
 Some men whose English was more limited had trouble interpreting them; other understood enough to be offended.
 One question asked if US-born men would be willing to serve in the military.
 The second asked all respondents if they "would disavow their allegiance to Japan", but most had no allegiance to that country.
 Many were confused by the questions' wording, unsure if an affirmative answer to the second would be taken as an admission of previous disloyalty and a threat to their families.
 Others, especially among the citizen Nisei, were offended by the implication that they were somehow un-American yet ought to fight to risk their lives for a country that had imprisoned them and overridden their rights.

 Due to an earlier dispute with administration over working conditions in Jerome and the death of an inmate in an on-the-job accident, tensions in camp were already high.
 In separate incidents on March 6, 1943, two men seen as administration collaborators were beaten by inmates.
 Jerome inmates subsequently gave negative or qualified responses to the question regarding Japanese allegiance at a rate higher than at any other WRA camp.

 Mitsuho Kimura was one of six members of a committee of inmates who conferred with Director Paul Taylor and said that they would protest the WRA's Evacuee Registration Program (the official name of the loyalty assessment program).
 Kimura, who was born in Hawai'i in 1919 and attended high school in Japan from 1932 to 1935 before returning to the U.S. territory, was described by a Naval Intelligence informant as a "very dangerous type of individual."
 He said that he was loyal to Japan before Pearl Harbor, and that his loyalty to Japan had increased after Pearl Harbor.
 He asserted that he would not fight in the U.S. Army under any conditions, but would readily fight in the Japanese Army against the United States.
 He organized group meetings at Jerome with other pro-Japanese inmates.
 The committee refused to register because they were loyal to Japan.
 781 evacuees in the group registered by writing across the face of the registration form that they wanted to be repatriated or expatriated to Japan.

 Leave clearance at Jerome

 Camp residents were allowed to leave the camp with permission in order to take jobs on the outside.
 However, many did not want to leave without the guarantees of food and a place to stay provided by the camp.
-Another drawback to was that the process of getting a leave clearance was slow, causing some to lose interest.
+And the process of getting a leave clearance was slow, causing some to lose interest.
 The draft and registration processes also complicated getting a leave clearance.